 - Overseeing and supporting project implementation, ensuring involving all key stakeholders into the project implementation, following work plans, quality of internal and external reporting, MEAL and budget management

 - Ensuring quality of PIN programs including mainstreaming of GESI, climate change and market based approaches and compliance of overall strategy of PIN

-- Setting up MEAL department, in collaboration with MEAL coordinator, set up monitoring & evaluation plan for each project with clear impact indicators involving independent M&E mechanisms
+- Supervising MEAL department, in collaboration with MEAL coordinator, setting up monitoring & evaluation plan for each project with clear impact indicators involving independent M&E mechanisms

 - Promote synergies among PIN programs, organize regular program management meetings

 - Promote sharing of experiences and lessons learnt within the team and other PIN Country Programs, ensure that all new programs incorporate innovation and push the boundaries of development work

 - Ensure cost-effectiveness and transparency of PIN projects, assist Country Director in coordination with Financial/Admin/Logistics sections

 Suitable candidates for this position should possess:

 - Experience in program management - technical knowledge of PCM and quality assurance in humanitarian/development context